 After a full day of exploring, we know what you’re in the mood for.
 Something fast and something greasy.
 Head to Frugal’s, a shiny chrome burger drive-thru that locals swear is better than In-N-Out.
 See for yourself.
 Pro-tip, order fry sauce on your burger and don’t skip the milkshake.

 Olympic National Park Lakes, Waterfalls and Hot Springs

-From Port Angeles, head west on Highway 101 for your third taste of Olympic National Park’s beauty.
+From Port Angeles, head west on Hwy.
+101 for your third taste of Olympic National Park’s beauty.

 Take the turnoff for Lake Crescent Lodge to explore one of the park’s most beautiful lakes.
 Strikingly clear due to the lack of nitrogen in the water, this crescent-shaped lake is extremely deep – 624 feet at its depths.
 In the evenings, the sun paints the water gold.
 In the mornings, mist hovers over the water.
 Surrounded by temperate rainforests, it’s a little slice of paradise.

 Book a room or a cabin at the charming Lake Crescent Lodge to experience all of the lake’s many angles.
 Make sure to order a drink at the bar and enjoy the lodge’s sun room, or Adirondack chairs, right on the lake’s shore.
 To really get a taste for the lake’s beauty, rent a canoe, kayak or stand-up paddleboard at the lodge.
 Rentals fill up quickly when the weather’s nice, so for the most solitude, get there when they open at 7 a.m.
 Paddle along the shoreline and look deep into the blue green water.
 You might even spot a nearly century-old car wreck.